March 10th, 2021

 It is not uncommon for both CPC and CPM prices to rise over time on various advertising platforms, and therefore we must constantly optimize our advertising.

 One of the best ways to optimize is to “cut off all the poor stuff”.
 That is, save money on those clicks that will never lead to a sale anyway.

-For example, you can enrich your product feed with a custom label that tells you what your price position is on individual products.
-Here you pause advertising for the products where you are significantly more expensive than the competitors, and at the same time, you can focus on using your advertising spend on those products where you have a good price and good stock status.
+For example, you can enrich your product feed with a custom label that tells you your price position on individual products.
+Here you pause advertising for the products where you are significantly more expensive than the competitors.
+At the same time, you can focus on using your advertising spend on those products where you have a good price and good stock status.

 When your business is ripe for it, you can gather all your smart solutions in a dynamic pricing strategy.
 With a dynamic pricing strategy, the prices on your online shop will automatically change based on your advanced rules.